 Relatively few studies into the link between obesity and male fertility have been carried out, but most of those that have, demonstrate a definite correlation; certainly, enough to make us think twice about eating that cheeseburger.

 For example, a 2006 study of 42 participants found that overweight men had less sperm per ejaculate than men with a healthy BMI, while both a 2007 and 2009 study reported that obese participants produced less ejaculate in general than their healthier counterparts.

 And the next generation too!

 Perhaps the most worrying study to date showed a possible connection between an obese male and the fertility of both his offspring and their offspring after that.
 It’s important to note that research into this has, so far, only been conducted on mice, but could quite realistically also apply to humans.
 If there’s a chance we’re affecting the probability of having grandchildren and great-grandchildren, surely that’s a big enough incentive to shed a few pounds?

 Not sure about your BMI?
-You can calculate it below.
+You can calculate it using this formula:

-While striving for a normal, healthy weight should be your top priority for fertility if you are overweight or seriously underweight, it will not hurt to also include in your diet some of the foods known to increase male fertility.
+While striving for a normal, healthy weight should be your top priority for fertility if you are overweight or seriously underweight, it will not hurt to also include some of the foods known to increase male fertility in your diet.

-Also try some foods high in Vitamin E. A study of men suffering with low sperm motility showed a 10 percent increase in the sperm being kicked into action following a diet of Vitamin E rich foods such as almonds, sunflower seeds and spices like paprika and chilli.
+You can also try some foods high in Vitamin E. A study of men suffering from low sperm motility showed a 10 percent increase in the sperm being kicked into action following a diet of Vitamin E rich foods such as almonds, sunflower seeds, and spices like paprika and chili.